geraldnwanze/laravel-todo/README.md

 - viewing tasks
 - updating tasks that are yet to be completed
 - deleting unwanted tasks
+- sending out emails daily with tasks for the day

 ## Laravel Features That Were Used